-To increase further the diversity of the mutant individuals, the resulting individuals are combined with other predetermined individuals - the target individuals - this operation is called recombination.
-Specifically, for each component l(l = 1, 2, ..., D) of the mutant individual v{g+1}^k , we randomly choose a real number r in the interval [0, 1].
+To increase further the diversity of the mutant individuals, the resulting individuals are combined with other predetermined individuals - the target individuals - and this operation is called recombination.
+This process was originally referred to as crossover [3], but we refrain from using this terminology to avoid confusion with the mutation process.
+Specifically, for each component l (l = 1, 2, ..., D) of the mutant individual v{g+1}^k , we randomly choose a real number r in the interval [0, 1].
 Then, we compare this number with the recombination constant, ρ .
-If $r \leq \rho$, then we select, as the l-th component of the trial individual u{g+1}^k , the l-th component of the mutant individual v{g+1}^k .
-Otherwise, the l-th component of the target vector w{g+1}^k becomes the l-th component of the trial vector.
+If $r \leqslant \rho$, then we select, as the l-th component of the trial individual u{g+1}^k , the l-th component of the mutant individual v{q+1}^k .
+Otherwise, the l-th component of the target vector, w_a^k , becomes the l-th component of the trial vector.
 This operation yields the trial individual.
-Finally, the trial individual is accepted for the next generation if and only if it yields a reduction in the value of the error function.
+Finally, the trial individual is accepted for the next generation if and only if, it yields a reduction in the value of the error function.
 This is the selection operation.